netdev01/firehose-vagrant-rails5/windows.md

 ```
 cd Desktop\vagrant

+If "cd Desktop\vagrant" doesn't work on Windows, just move it to c:\ drive and run "cd c:\vagrant".

 ```

 Then type this command.
 It will take a few moments to complete (it needs to download a very large file):